SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 ```
 Even though there is no transaction at the `beginIndex` of 21, we can not return 21 as the **Latest begin index** because there is a transaction
 which is yet to finish at the index 20.
 Effectively, [TransactionTimestampMark](https://github.com/SarthakMakhija/serialized-snapshot-isolation/blob/main/txn/TransactionTimestampMark.go)
-maintains a [binary heap](https://en.wikipedia.org/wiki/Binary_heap) to keep track of the indices.
+maintains a [binary heap](https://en.wikipedia.org/wiki/Binary_heap) to keep track of all indices.

-3. The readonly transaction **Ty** finishes at last.
+3. The readonly transaction **Ty** finishes.
 The state of `TransactionTimestampMark` looks like the following:

 ```shell
 pendingTransactionRequestsByTimestamp => [